-Garn WHS-3200 Commercial Wood Hydronic Gasification Boiler
+Garn WHS-3200 Commercial Wood Hydronic Gasification Boiler - Not Available for sale

 The GARN® Wood Heating System WHS-3200 is a highly efficient direct-gasification cordwood burner that heats an integrated, large water volume, thermal storage tank.
 The GARN® features several technical advantages over conventional wood burning equipment:

 • Low Emissions: gasification is achieved with a high-temperature, non-modulated batch burn process.

 • Simple: combustion air to the fire is not modulated, thus no motorized dampers or blowers that cycle on and off.